Gl4 Vs. Gl5 Gear Oil : What are The Differences?

 Can You Use GL5 Instead Of GL4?

-GL5 and GL4 have similar properties, and they have a decent amount of additives to enhance their extreme pressure rating.
+GL5 and GL4 have similar properties and include a decent amount of additives to enhance their extreme pressure ratings.
 You can use GL5 instead of GL4, though it does not mean you should.
 For the best performance of your vehicle’s transmission system, use the recommended oil type.

 Which Is Better, GL4 Or GL5?

-In the case of the GL-grade gear oils, we weigh the best as per their extreme pressure rating.
-GL5 oils rank top in extreme pressure due to their high sulfur and phosphorous.
+For GL-grade gear oils, we weigh them based on their extreme pressure rating.
+GL5 oils rank high in extreme pressure due to their high sulfur and phosphorus content.
 The fact that you can use it in place of GL4 oil shows that it is the best in its category.

 Can I Use GL4 in Differential?

 The differential is a set of vehicular gears that sends power from the engine to the wheels.
 For the differential to work effectively, you need to oil it.
-GL4 does an excellent job on gearboxes, transaxles, differentials, and transfer cases.
-The GL4 oil is versatile when you consider the many applications it has.
+GL4 does an excellent job on gearboxes, transmissions, differentials, and transfer cases.
+The GL4 oil is versatile, with many applications.

 What Does GL4 Mean In Gear Oil?

-Under API specs, we have the GL oils graded according to extreme pressure rating.
-GL4 is an oil grade, meaning gear lubricant at grade 4.
-This four means it has a decent level of additives in sulfur and phosphorous that increase its extreme pressure.
-The oil is among the top in extreme pressure rating, second to the GL5 oil.
+In the API specs, we have GL oils graded according to their extreme pressure rating.
+GL4 is an oil grade, meaning it is a gear lubricant grade 4.
+This four indicates it has a decent level of additives in sulfur and phosphorus, which increase its extreme pressure.
+The oil is among the top in extreme-pressure rating, second only to GL5 oil.

 Is GL4 Yellow Metal Safe?

 Yellow metals refer to copper, bronze, and brass, which you find in low-load systems, such as in motorcycles.
-A downside of yellow metals in gears is that they can get corroded when exposed to elements like sulfur.
+A downside of yellow metals in gears is that they can corrode when exposed to elements such as sulfur.
 You may find traces of metals in the oil.
 GL4 has sulfur, intended to improve its wear resistance.
 However, the same compound will corrode yellow metals.

 Is GL5 Synthetic?

 Synthetic oils offer excellent service to your gear and are generally clean.
-The GL5 oil has synthetic versions with mineral additives like phosphorous and sulfur that enhance its performance.
-Look for the right gear oil retailer to get a befitting product for your car.
+The GL5 oil has synthetic versions with mineral additives, such as phosphorus and sulfur, that enhance its performance.
+Look for a reputable gear oil retailer to find a suitable product for your car.

 What Weight Is GL5 Gear Oil?

 Most of the time, you will find GL5 oil with a weight of 80W-9.
 This weight code shows you its thickness in different conditions.
 The 80 is the oil’s thickness in winter conditions, and the 90 is 100 degrees Celsius.
-Looking at its performance figures, you understand that GL5 will do well in extreme conditions.
+Looking at its performance figures, you can see that GL5 will perform well in extreme conditions.

 Is GL5 Yellow Safe?

-Yellow safe refers to gear oils being non-corrosive to yellow gear metals, which feature copper, brass, and bronze.
-GL5 has sulfur and phosphorous additives to increase its extreme pressure rating.
+Yellow safe refers to gear oils that are non-corrosive to yellow gear metals, which include copper, brass, and bronze.
+GL5 has sulfur and phosphorus additives to increase its extreme pressure rating.
 Sulfur corrodes the yellow metal; thus, GL5 is not yellow-safe.

 Final Word

 When getting gear oil for your car, it is prudent to check the specifications to ensure that you have the right product.
-In the GL4 vs. GL5 discussion, we learned that the oils have sulfur and phosphorous additives for efficiency.
-Pick the right product for your gear according to the recommended specification by the manufacturer for extended service.
+In the GL4 vs. GL5 discussion, we learned that the oils contain sulfur and phosphorus additives to improve efficiency.
+Pick the right product for your gear based on the manufacturer’s recommended specifications for extended service.

 Learn More: